Miles4Daze/MotM/README.md

 Here is the address of the author's homepage. http://hp.vector.co.jp/authors/VA022293/

---The map is not usable unless you have the "Map System" item.
+--The map is not usable unless you have the "Map System" item. <br>
---If you have problems with getting two arrow keys to work at once, please use the < > ? settings.
+--If you have problems with getting two arrow keys to work at once, please use the < > ? settings. <br>
 --Please use Courier New as the font.
-Others cannot be guaranteed to work.
+Others cannot be guaranteed to work. <br>
---If the keyboard controls are not responding, please disable "Use Gamepad" through DoConfig.exe.
+--If the keyboard controls are not responding, please disable "Use Gamepad" through DoConfig.exe. <br>